-“If there were firm plans that Atlanta would have a direct flight to Shanghai, you bet from day one I’m going to use that to my advantage and emphasize that,” he told Global Atlanta in the
+“If there were firm plans that Atlanta would have a direct flight to Shanghai, you bet from day one I’m going to use that to my advantage and emphasize that,” he has told Global Atlanta.

 Gwinnett County, which hosts more Chinese companies than the rest of Georgia combined, has been consistent in its Chinese outreach efforts over the years, taking annual trade missions.

 “The direct flight from Hartsfield-Jackson Atlanta International Airport to Shanghai is a crucial link in advancing our regions business relations abroad,” Nick Masino, chief economic development officer at Partnership Gwinnett, told Global Atlanta.
 “This long-awaited decision by Delta will greatly improve our results and competitiveness in recruiting Chinese companies and investment.”